 Rebecca turns waste cauliflower leaves into Kimchi

-In this issue, Dr. Green Economy speaks to Rebecca Ghim about her ambitious and interesting project of using leftover foods at the production phase to turn into delicious Kimchi, the taste of Korea for wider European communities.
+In this issue, Dr. Green Economy speaks with Rebecca Ghim about her ambitious and interesting project of using leftover foods at the production phase to turn into delicious Kimchi, the taste of Korea for wider European communities.

 Starting a company was the last thing Rebecca wanted to do, but when her UK visa ran out, she applied for a start-up visa as a solution to stay longer in the country.
 Now, she is the proud founder of The Ferm.
 Rebecca is originally from Gwangju, South Korea, the home to the World Institute of Kimchi.
 She came to London to study Social Innovation and Sustainable Futures, part of which included enormous research on food waste, food insecurity, and food sovereignty.

-Q. Can you tell us briefly about your services?
+Can you tell us briefly about your services?

 Kimchi: The Ferm is committed to expanding a low-carbon lifestyle that produces zero-waste vegan Kimchi, by tackling systematic food waste on production and manufacturing levels.
 We produce a wide range of fermented products made of commonly discarded by-products, such as beetroot and cauliflower leaves.
 We try to connect with the restaurants, that already have cauliflower on their menu, and arrange to collect the leaves.
 It does not require a lot of work on their side, just separate the leaves and make them ready to collect.